 Reporting.
-The Interim Oversight Task Force shall file with the Tribal Council Recorder and the Ogema copies of all reports provided to the Interim Oversight Task Force by the General Manager.
+The Oversight Task Force shall file with the Tribal Council Recorder and the Ogema copies of all reports provided to the Oversight Task Force by the General Manager.

+Organizational Chart Approval.
+The Oversight Task Force shall approve any change to the organizational chart of the Resort.

+Salary Administration Policy.
+The Oversight Task Force shall approve any change or exception to the Salary Administration Policy of the Resort.

+Travel/Training Reimbursement Policy.
+The Oversight Task Force shall approve any change or exception to any travel or training reimbursement policy of the Resort.

+14.06.
+Finance Department Policies and Procedures.
+The Oversight Task Force shall approve any change in Finance Department policies and procedures that affect the flow or management of cash assets.

-Interim Oversight Task Force: Limited Authority to Waive Sovereign Immunity.
+Oversight Task Force: Limited Authority to Waive Sovereign Immunity.

 Limited Delegation of Authority — General.
-The Tribal Council expressly delegates its authority to the Interim Oversight Task Force to waive or limit the right of the Gaming Enterprise(s) to be immune from suit in accordance with Article XI, Section l of the Constitution, subject to the limitations contained in this Article.
+The Tribal Council expressly delegates its authority to the Oversight Task Force to waive or limit the right of the Gaming Enterprise(s) to be immune from suit in accordance with Article XI, Section l of the Constitution, subject to the limitations contained in this Article.

 Authority.
-The Interim Oversight Task Force shall have limited authority to waive the sovereign immunity of the Gaming Enterprise(s) in accordance with the terms and limitations set forth in this Article in the following circumstances:
+The Oversight Task Force shall have limited authority to waive the sovereign immunity of the Gaming Enterprise(s) in accordance with the terms and limitations set forth in this Article in the following circumstances:

-The Interim Oversight Task Force shall have limited authority to execute Collective Bargaining Agreements for the Gaming Enterprise(s) on behalf of the Tribe.
-To the extent a Collective Bargaining Agreement provides for a waiver of the Tribe’s sovereign immunity, the Interim Oversight Task Force is authorized to execute such a waiver, but only to the extent that such a waiver is consistent with the waiver of sovereign immunity provided by Article XVI of the Fair Employment Practices Code, or any amendments thereto.
+The Oversight Task Force shall have limited authority to execute Collective Bargaining Agreements for the Gaming Enterprise(s) on behalf of the Tribe.
+To the extent a Collective Bargaining Agreement provides for a waiver of the Tribe’s sovereign immunity, the Oversight Task Force is authorized to execute such a waiver, but only to the extent that such a waiver is consistent with the waiver of sovereign immunity provided by Article XVI of the Fair Employment Practices Code, or any amendments thereto.

-The Interim Oversight Task Force shall have the additional limited authority to waive the sovereign immunity of the Gaming Enterprise(s) only when contracting for essential daily operational needs.
+The Oversight Task Force shall have the additional limited authority to waive the sovereign immunity of the Gaming Enterprise(s) only when contracting for essential daily operational needs.

 Limitations on Waiver Authority.
 Any waiver of sovereign immunity shall be subject to the following limitations in order to be valid and enforceable: